Trexo Home Insights from Manmeet, CEO and co-founder of Trexo:

 After analysis, we determined that would result in the least impact.
 Not only would there likely be no one that had the ability to build and maintain this device, but the hundreds of design improvements we have made (which have proven to be very useful to so many kiddos) would not exist.
 The device would be dated.
 And that is only taking into account what has already been done, there are hundreds more improvements to come.
 As we release these improvements to Trexo users, they get a continuously upgraded device.

 The Trexo Home is not made of gold, and we aren’t trying to profit off disability.
 We are simply delivering the safest, most effective device for children.

 Now is when that next big hurdle comes in – getting insurance coverage.

 We are working diligently towards getting insurance coverage.
 We are working with doctors on the necessary studies to document the impact on health so insurance companies will grant Trexo pre-approval.

 Until then, the Trexo team has worked hard to gather resources on funding options, grants and fundraising.
 We are seeing some insurance approvals come through now.
 We share this information on webinars, emails, and on social media.

-We are dedicated to overcoming this hurdle.
+We are dedicated to overcoming this and all hurdles we will face.
 We are confident that, over time, all insurance companies will see how having kids walking in the Trexo can not only improve health, quality of life, but also save them money in the long run.